John England Washing/Laundering Dept.

 In tumbling temperature, time and lengths of fabric are also carefully monitored and controlled.
-Adding objects to the tumble can aid softening, and enhance the handle.
+Adding objects to the tumble can aid softening, and enhance the handle, remove lint, etc.

 For washing fabric John England must support a fully equipped laundry with large expensive machinery.

 After several years of research, use of consultants, and trials John England believe they have developed one of the best fabric finishes on the market.
 Development has not ceased and is ongoing to further improve

 To minimise tangling and marking of the fabric during washing it can only be washed in about 20-30 metre lengths.
 There is a lot of handling.
 First cutting to lengths, then taking them from the washing machines and tumble drying and then straightening/untwisting and rolling them.
 Washing can cost up to a few pounds per metre.
 As the process is a very labour intensive there is little economy of scale.

 In addition to the processing costs there is also the cost of shrinkage.
 On average this is about 8%-10%, but in some fabrics it is considerably more.
 So, generally, if a customer requires 100 metres of washed fabric they must buy about 112 metres of unwashed fabric.
 This shrinks down to 100 metres.
 Customers often forget they must buy this extra fabric, and incur this extra cost, to get fabrics which have been shrunk.

 After this process there may still be a small amount of residual shrinkage left, but most is removed.

 The purpose of this process is to shrink fabrics.
 This means that garments or items made up from these washed fabrics do not, or shrink very little, in subsequent washing by the end user.
 This process also softens the linen.